Solo Travel in Jordan

 Taxi drivers may tell you that your hotel has burned down and try and take you elsewhere where they get commission.
 Pre-arrange a transfer or take the bus instead.

 Avoid Ramadan where you are not permitted to eat or drink after dawn.
-This usually takes place in Aug/Sept but check dates before you travel.
+The dates change each year so check dates before you travel.

 Accommodation in Jordan